Hermite (crater)

 Hermite is a lunar impact crater located along the northern lunar limb, close to the north pole of the Moon.
 Named for Charles Hermite, the crater was formed roughly 3.91 billion years ago.
-Hermite's southwestern edge is the coldest place currently known in the Solar System.

 Physical features

 Hermite is a worn, eroded crater with a rugged outer rim that is notched and incised from past impacts.
 A crater overlies the southwestern rim, and the two formations have merged to share a common interior floor.
 A pair of small craters lies along the southern part of the rim, and a small crater is also attached near the northern end.
 The interior floor has been resurfaced, so that it forms a wide plain that is pock-marked by numerous tiny craterlets and low hills.
 There is a small crater on the floor near the northeastern wall.

-In 2009, it was discovered by NASA's Lunar Reconnaissance Orbiter that Hermite is the coldest place recorded in the solar system, with temperatures at 26 kelvins (−413 °F, −247 °C).
+In 2009, it was discovered by NASA's Lunar Reconnaissance Orbiter that Hermite is the coldest place recorded in the Solar System, with temperatures at 26 kelvins (−413 °F, −247 °C).
 For comparison, Pluto's surface only gets down to about 43 kelvins (−382 °F, −229 °C).

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Hermite.

+Hermite B is an unofficial name that has not yet been approved by the IAU.

 Hermite A

 Possible water ice presence

-There may exist a large amount of water ice within Hermite A's permanently shadowed region (PSR), where no light from the sun ever reaches; according to a 2016 study publishd by the IEEE roughly two-thirds of the crater's PSR is covered with varying amounts of ice.
+There may exist a large amount of water ice within Hermite A's permanently shadowed region (PSR), where no light from the Sun ever reaches; according to a 2016 study published by the IEEE roughly two-thirds of the crater's PSR is covered with varying amounts of ice.
 However, a 2018 study also published by the IEEE countered this claim, arguing that the method used to detect ice in the earlier study was not refined enough to conclusively identify a material as ice, and that more detailed methods were needed to determine if ice exists within Hermite A. A further analysis of the crater in 2022 using data from the Chandrayaan-1 and Chandrayaan-2 lunar orbiters found that ice may exist in clusters on the walls and some parts of the floor of Hermite A.